mugenzi93/My_Titanic/Survival_Project.md

 | embarked |              2 |
 | fare     |              1 |

+We will not worry about the survived variable since all missing values correspond to the value we are trying to predict, which is the survival fate of persons in the test dataset.

 ## Defining factor variables

 The code chunk below converts appropriate variables to factor variables.